holaphil/amazing-maple-e08ae/src/pages/experience.md

 ###### Other Past Roles

-Roles I performed earlier in my career prior to focusing on building and managing products.
+Roles I performed earlier in my career prior to focusing on building and managing products include the following:

 [**NYTVF**](https://www.nytvf.com/)
 Creative Director